 The production of oil and natural gas is subject to regulation under a wide range of local, state and federal statutes, rules, orders and regulations.
 Federal, state and local statutes and regulations require permits for drilling operations, drilling bonds and reports concerning operations.
 The trend in oil and natural gas regulation has been to increase regulatory restrictions and limitations on such activities.
 Any changes in, or more stringent enforcement of, these laws and regulations may result in delays or restrictions in permitting or development of projects or more stringent or costly construction, drilling, water management or completion activities or waste handling, storage, transport, remediation, or disposal emission or discharge requirements which could have a material adverse effect on the Company.
 For example, in January 2021, President Biden signed an Executive Order directing the Department of Interior (the "DOI") to temporarily pause new oil and gas leases on federal lands and waters pending completion of a comprehensive review of the federal government's existing oil and gas leasing and permitting program.
 In June 2021, a federal district court enjoined the DOI from implementing the pause and leasing resumed, although litigation over the leasing pause remains ongoing.
 In February 2022, another judge ruled that the Biden Administration's efforts to raise the cost of climate change in its environmental assessments, would increase energy costs and damage state revenues from energy production.
-This ruling has cause federal agencies to delay issuing new oil and gas leases and permits on federal lands and waters.
-The Biden Administration has also announced that it intends to review the Trump Administration's 2017 repeal of the 2015 rule regulating hydraulic fracturing activities in federal land under the Presidential Executive Order on Protecting Public Health and the Environment and Restoring Science to Tackle the Climate Crisis.
-While we do not have a significant federal lands acreage position (2
+This ruling has caused federal agencies to delay issuing new oil and gas leases and permits on federal lands and waters.
+While we do not have a significant federal lands acreage position (240 net acres as of December 31, 2022), these actions could have a material adverse effect on our industry and the Company.